eGovStack/core-services/egov-searcher/README.md

 ### API Details

 The Api path will be constructed based on the inbformation provided in the yaml file.
-These following variables from the yaml file will form the API."/{moduleName}/{searchName}/_get")
+These following variables from the yaml file will form the API - "moduleName","searchName" in the follwing way @PostMapping("/{moduleName}/{searchName}/_get").
+The API upon being queried will return results in the form of json based on the output structure provided in the yaml config.

 ### Kafka Consumers